goldbergyoni/nodebestpractices/sections/security/commonsecuritybestpractices.md

 - Don't include secrets in log statements
 - Avoid showing plain passwords in the frontend, take necessary measures in the backend and never store sensitive information in plaintext

-## ![✔] OWASP A9: Using Components With Known Security Vulneraibilities
+## ![✔] OWASP A9: Using Components With Known Security Vulnerabilities

 - Scan docker images for known vulnerabilities (using Docker's and other vendors' scanning services)
 - Enable automatic instance (machine) patching and upgrades to avoid running old OS versions that lack security patches